Fall 2014 Registration Information

 SCHEDULE ADJUSTMENT AND ADD/DROP PERIOD

-To Add: Students must secure a permission number from the instructor (or instructor’s designee).
+To Add: Beginning the first day of classes, August 25, students must secure a permission number from the instructor (or instructor’s designee).
 The permission number will allow you to add the course online in MyCSUSM.
-Visit Cougar Central for assistance with adding courses with a permission number.
-The permission number will not override prerequisites; please consult with your instructor.
+The permission number will not override prerequisites, time conflicts, or holds.
+Please consult the class schedule or University Catalog if you have questions about pre-requisites or see your advisor.
+If you are having trouble using your permission number, visit Cougar Central for assistance.

 Students permitted to add classes after the add/drop period will be required to pay any additional administrative fee(s) and registration fees (if applicable) due immediately.